 I was told by a friend that Texas A&M may be developing a viable lawn grass for our area.
 I have searched seed companies and seem only to find the same offerings from years past.

 My concern is not only the ongoing expense of lawns requiring irrigation, but the impact of our population on water resource.
 A lawn provides not only a pretty appearance to a home, but also enhances noise and air purity.
 I further believe a healthy lawn actually reduces ambient temperatures.
 Therefore I seek a lawn grass sustainable through rainfall, disease and pest resistant, yet pleasing in appearance to my neighbors.
 Optimum would be a lawn that would choke out weeds by its very hardiness.

 Should such a lawn be available, I would very much like to obtain it for my own residence.

 Not sure what type of plant or maybe Ivy this is...

-Taylor County Texas about 3 years ago
+Taylor County Texas over 3 years ago

 This bush sprang up right near a gray water runoff line.
 It is almost 6 feet tall now.
 No fruit or flowers or anything on it yet.
 The leaves a 3 lobed.
 They put off a mediciney smell when crushed and are rough like fig lieaves.
 The stalk is rough too and when rubbed with fingernail there is a reddish-pink fluid dye like substance that comes from it.
 Never seen anything like this.
 What is it?